Divorce Doesn’t Have to Suck

-Once you have resolved your issue(s), our Certified Mediator will put all of the Agreements in writing for your review and signatures.
+Once you have resolved your issue(s), the mediator will put all of the Agreements in writing for your review and signatures.
 This may be your Judgment of Dissolution or an interim or post-Judgment Stipulation and Order.
 Once approved by the Judge, your written Agreement will become an Order of the Court.

 Is Mediation right for me (us)?